 Springtails (or Collembolans) aren’t insects like most houseplant pests.

-Whether being insects or not, in this article you are going to learn everything you need to know how to get rid of springtails.
+Whether being insects or not, in this article, you will learn everything you need to know about how to get rid of springtails.

 At least, they’re not anymore.